syncfusion-content/windowsforms-docs/WindowsForms/FontComboBox/Getting-Started.md

 ---
 layout: post
-title: Overview | WindowsForms | Syncfusion
+title: Getting Started | WindowsForms | Syncfusion
 description: overview
 platform: WindowsForms
 control: Editors Package
 documentation: ug
 ---

-# Creating FontComboBox
+# Getting Started

 To use a FontComboBox control in your application, all you need to do is drag and drop the FontComboBox control from the controls toolbox onto your form.